One of the questions I get asked the most at networking events is how I’ve been able to build a location independent business.

 Use Online Tools

 There is an online tool for just about every business essential you can think of.
 You can get a business phone number for a low cost with Skype.
-You can do invoicing online with Due.
+Try doing invoicing online with Due.
 You can do project management with your team with programs like Basecamp and Asana.

 With all of these things available, there’s pretty much no excuse to not move your business online.